Settings

 Picking the right coding model in 2026 depends on what you're building, how much context you need, and what you're willing to spend.
 The gap between models has narrowed on simple tasks but widened on complex ones.

-This comparison covers the four models that matter most for professional development work, with benchmark data, pricing as of February 2026, and concrete recommendations by use case.
+This comparison covers the model families that matter most for professional development work, with pricing refreshed against current official provider pages and practical recommendations by use case.

 The Contenders